Cloud Runtime Protection Overview for Modern Application Security Practices

 Common Cloud ThreatImpact on OrganizationRuntime Protection Response

-Container Escape AttacksHost system compromiseIsolation & policy enforcement
+Container Escape AttacksHost system compromiseIsolation and policy enforcement

 Malware InjectionData theft or service disruptionReal-time blocking